dewitt4/Cloud-Custodain/docs/source/azure/advanced/azurefunctions.rst

 If you provide resource ids, Cloud Custodian verifies that resource exists before function app provisioning.
 It returns an error if resource is missing.

-An example on how to set the servicePlanName and accept defaults for the other values:
+An example on how to set the servicePlanName, accept defaults for the other values and enable default scaling:

+This policy deploys dedicated Standard S2 App Service Plan with enabled auto scale rule for 1-3 VMs.
+Default scaling rule scales app service plan if total RAM consumption is more than 80%.

 .. code-block:: yaml